 Through detox, patients are able to rid opioids from their bodies, but this alone is not enough to address the underlying causes of an opioid problem.
 According to the National Institutes of Health (NIH), the most effective treatment for opioid abuse involves a combination of counseling and medicine.

-At The Bluffs rehab facility, we offer a full and integrative opioid abuse treatment program that begins with medically-supervised detox, followed by a seamless transition into our addiction treatment program.
+At Vertava Health of Ohio rehab facility, we offer a full and integrative opioid abuse treatment program that begins with medically-supervised detox, followed by a seamless transition into our addiction treatment program.

 Opioid abuse is an epidemic that devastates the lives of individuals and their loved ones across the nation every day.
 Our opioid treatment program incorporates both traditional and holistic treatments designed to address all physical, emotional, and psychological needs.
 This includes the use of medications for cravings, counseling, as well as art and wilderness therapies to help people explore their inner motivations for healing.

 Don’t wait to seek help.
-Learn more about our opioid detox and addiction treatment programs at The Bluffs by contacting us today.
+Learn more about our opioid detox and addiction treatment programs at Vertava Health of Ohio by contacting us today.